agile-ts/documentation/docs/Interfaces.md

 #### `perform`

-Whether the newly created Job should be executed immediately from the `runtime'.
-Otherwise, it will be added to a queue and executed when it is its turn.
+Whether the ingested Job should be executed immediately by the `runtime` or added first to a `queue` and executed when it is his turn.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|